mmc-marcominas/books/docs/fastify/MVP-01.md

 Deliveries:

- * a basic implementation that expose an author route
+ * a POST endpoint that insert an author
- * a GET endpoint that returns an author list ordered by id
+ * a GET endpoint that returns an author list
- * a database in sqlite3 to store author records
+ * a database plugin to use MongoDB as persistence
  * steps documentation to do it from scratch

 ## Applied principles